joelouthan/theologic.us/content/posts/resume.md

 Her youngest son in the story, who ended up dying while doing ministry in prison?
 His name is Joseph.

 His oldest son, the grandson in the story?
 That is me.
 I am Joseph.
-I am the grandson that used to have a crippling porn addiction and had nothing but a jacked up, messed up life to show for it.
+I am the grandson that used to have a crippling porn addiction and had nothing but a jacked-up, messed-up life to show for it.

 My grandma contended for our lives and our hearts to God.
 And each of us Louthan men went to the utter extremes of sin and depravity to find out that the world and sin had nothing to offer.
 My grandfather, my father, and I have sinned upon sin–way more than the average man.
-Yet, because Christ has came to save His people from their sins, my fathers and I have been given grace upon grace.
+Yet, because Christ has come to save His people from their sins, my fathers and I have been given grace upon grace.
 (Matthew 1:21; John 1:16) Yet, I know for a fact that God is the mighty one who saves.
 (Zephaniah 3:17)

 God asks in Isaiah, "Is my arm too short to save anyone?"
 (Isaiah 50:2)